Lansoprazole, Amoxicillin and Clarithromycin

 Clarithromycin should not be given to patients with history of QT prolongation or ventricular cardiac arrhythmia, including torsades de pointes.

-Concomitant administration of clarithromycin, a component of lansoprazole delayed-release capsules, amoxicillin capsules, and clarithromycin tablets, and any of the following drugs is contraindicated: cisapride, pimozide, astemizole, terfenadine, ergotamine or dihydroergotamine (see PRECAUTIONS, Drug Interactions).
+Concomitant administration of clarithromycin, a component of lansoprazole/amoxicillin/clarithromycin, and any of the following drugs is contraindicated: cisapride, pimozide, astemizole, terfenadine, ergotamine or dihydroergotamine (see PRECAUTIONS, Drug Interactions).
 There have been post-marketing reports of drug interactions when clarithromycin and/or erythromycin are coadministered with cisapride, pimozide, astemizole, or terfenadine resulting in cardiac arrhythmias (QT prolongation, ventricular tachycardia, ventricular fibrillation, and torsades de pointes) most likely due to inhibition of metabolism of these drugs by erythromycin and clarithromycin.
 Fatalities have been reported.

 Concomitant administration of clarithromycin and colchicine is contraindicated in patients with renal or hepatic impairment.